Westwood-S/Battlecode21-Frontend-PSU/README.md

 ### access.txt

 During deployment, you'll need an up-to-date version of `frontend/public/access.txt`.
 This file is needed by game runners to run matches, and by competitors because it grants them access to downloading the GitHub package containing the engine.
-It's is really difficult to deploy; our solution is to have it deployed with the rest of the frontend code and onto our website, but have it never pushed to GitHub.
-Make sure you have an up-to-date copy!
-If you don't have one, check with the infra devs.
+It's really difficult to deploy; our solution is to have it deployed with the rest of the frontend code and onto our website, but have it never pushed to GitHub.

 ### Assorted notes